labutog4321/NGL-Spammer-bogart/README.md

 ![NGL Spammer Logo](logo.jpeg)

-Welcome to the **NGL Spammer!** This is a simple script that sends questions to the NGL API quickly and logs the responses in real-time.
+Welcome to the **NGL Spammer!** This is a simple script that used to spamming a certain NGL Account.
 Let’s dive in!

 ---